mli/gluon-crash-course/preface.md

 ## Setup

-This course requres Jupyter notebooks and MXNet v1.2.1 or a newer version.
+This course requires Jupyter notebooks and MXNet v1.2.1 or a newer version.
 Please refer to "Install a different MXNet package" section or how to install various MXNet versions.
 For instructions on running the Jupyter notebooks included with this course, please refer to the